Making Human-centered Design Community-centric

 • Take the steps needed to engage marginalized voices and ensure their representation in the process.

-• When possible, maintain open channels of communication beyond the project timelines to foster long-term partnerships.
+• When possible, maintain open communication channels beyond the project timelines to foster long-term partnerships.

 • Develop strategies and plan time for ongoing collaboration, advocacy, and support.